wp-plugins/caascade/readme.txt

 = 1.3.1 =

-Necessary for certain reCaptcha users
+Necessary for certain Recaptcha users

 = 1.3.0 =